Identification of The Enchanted Hunters Hotel in Kubrick's Lolita

 With that crop, the poster now shows Quilty as the psychologist who will visit Humbert at Beardsley.

-The "two faces" dominance game showing alternatively the old and young woman may also remind of Jack's experience in room 237.
+The "two faces" dominance game showing alternatively the old and young woman may also remind of Jack's experience in Room 237 in The Shining.
 He kisses a young woman he believes he's seen rise out of the bathtub, but when he observes their reflection in a mirror what he sees changes and the young woman becomes an old woman.
 A shift somewhat like this happens in Lolita, for when Humbert has sex with Charlotte he imagines Lolita, whose portrait is beside their bed.
-Later, it's clearly stated in the book that when Humbert later visits the pregnant Lolita, he can see Charlotte in her.
+It's clearly stated in the book that when Humbert later visits the pregnant Lolita, he can see Charlotte in her.
 "Gracefully, in a blue mist, Charlotte Haze rose from her grave."